Othoz/paragraph/README.rst

 Constraints
 '''''''''''

-The features listed above come at some price, essentially because the order in which operations are actually executed generally differs from their order of invocation.
+The features listed above come at some price, essentially because the order in which operations are actually executed generally differs from the order of their invocations.
 For paragraph to guarantee that a variable always evaluates to the same value given the same inputs, as in a system of mathematical equations, it is paramount that operations **never** mutate an object they received as an argument, or store as an attribute.
 The evolution of the state of the object would be, by definition, out of the control of the programmer.
 There is close to nothing paragraph can do to prevent such a thing happening.
 When in doubt, make sure to operate on a copy of the argument.

 Typing